plone/documentation/docs/classic-ui/tinymce-customization.md

 1. Click the {guilabel}`Save` button.

 ### Inject formats with files named {file}`tinymce-formats.css`

 This option is more complex to implement than the previous options.
+However it is the only option where you can add items to the {menuselection}`Formats` submenu as siblings to the {ref}`Formats styles <tinymce-formats-styles-label>` configurations.

 In Plone 6, TinyMCE has a special logic that automatically reads registered files named {file}`tinymce-formats.css` and adds the CSS classes defined in those files to TinyMCE's {menuselection}`Format --> Formats` menu by using the [`importcss_file_filter` option](https://www.tiny.cloud/docs/tinymce/latest/importcss/#importcss_file_filter).